openshift-telco/ocp4-offline-operator-mirror/README.md

 This tool was tested with the following versions of the runtime and utilities:

 1. RHEL 8.2
-2. Python 3.6.8 (with pyyaml,jinja2 library)
+2. Python 3.6.8 (with pyyaml,jinja2 library).
+Do a `yum install python3,python3-jinja2` if on RHEL8.
 3. Podman v1.9.3 (If you use anything below 1.8, you might run into issues with multi-arch manifests)
 4. Skopeo 1.0.0 (If you use anything below 1.0 you might have issue with the newer manifests)